 Airports are important business centres and directly and indirectly strengthen the creation of economic and social value for the communities that their operations touch.
 Being located close by an airport allows companies and their value chains to enjoy the benefits of their proximity and directly and indirectly support positive economic developments for such areas.

 Two factors have the greatest impact on the scope of Isavia’s operations: the number of flight movements and the number of passengers.
-Isavia’s income from Keflavík Airport can be attributed first and foremost to the airlines that land at the airport, rent income from catering and retail outlets as well as other income from renting facilities.
+Isavia’s income from Keflavík Airport can be attributed first and foremost to the airlines that land at the airport, concession revenues from food and beverage and retail outlets as well as other income from renting facilities.

 The Leif Eiriksson Air Terminal was brought into use in April 1987.
 It was, at the time, around 20,000 m2.
 At present, it is approximately 73,000 m2, 3.5 times larger than when opened.
-During the same period, the number of passengers passing through the airport has increased thirteen-fold, rising from 750,000 the first year to 9.8m in 2018.
+During the same period, the number of passengers passing through the airport has increased thirteen-fold.

 Isavia has, with the assistance of an incentives system, been quite successful in getting airlines to fly to Iceland over the winter months.
 In addition, Isavia has marketed time slots outside peak hours each day, with the aim of making better use of the airport’s facilities.